-- Services that acknowledge the wider determinants of health and promote wellbeing as well as tackling disease. - Services that aim to improve health and well-being in the most deprived parts of the Borough. - Accessible health care services for all. - More co-operation between services and joint service provision.
+- Services that acknowledge the wider determinants of health and promote well-being as well as tackling disease. - Services that aim to improve health and well-being in the most deprived parts of the Borough. - Accessible health care services for all. - More co-operation between services and joint service provision.

 Tackling the provision of accessible services and promoting well-being is a challenge in any community.
-Whilst residents in Kensington & Chelsea have among the longest life expectancy in England there is also significant deprivation in the Borough.
+Whilst some residents in Kensington and Chelsea have among the longest life expectancy in England there is also significant deprivation in the Borough.

-- The gap between our healthiest and unhealthiest wards is growing. - A recent study found that older people were not aware of the divisions between Council services and those provided by other organisations. - Kensington & Chelsea is home to a large number of refugees and asylum seekers, some of whom have complex health and social care needs. - Local health services are going through a significant period of modernisation and change.
-Pressures include the lack of suitable premises for the delivery of accessible health care. - There is a growing demand for expensive care placements for older people, disabled people, mentally ill people and looked after children. - Local health and social care services are experiencing extreme difficulty in recruiting and retaining staff within central London.
+- There is a growing gap between the health of those living in our wealthiest and our most deprived wards. - A recent study found that older people were not aware of the divisions between Council services and those provided by other organisations. - Kensington and Chelsea is home to a large number of refugees and asylum seekers, some of whom have complex health and social care needs. - Local health services are going through a significant period of modernisation and change.
+Pressures include the lack of suitable premises for the delivery of accessible primary health care. - There is a growing demand for expensive care placements for older people, disabled people, mentally ill people and looked after children. - Local health and social care services are experiencing extreme difficulty in recruiting and retaining staff within central London.

 There is a difficult balancing act between the Government's national priorities, making progress on agreed local and regional priorities and maintaining existing services.
 Well-being is not confined to the quality or availability of local health and social care.
-A variety of factors affect everybodys' health and promoting well-being requires commitment from many different organisations beyond the traditional health and social care boundaries.
+A variety of factors affect everybodys' health.
+Promoting well-being requires commitment from many different organisations beyond the traditional health and social care providers.

-Through partnerships between the Council, the Primary Care Trust, the Strategic Health Authority, statutory and voluntary agencies, community groups and other London Boroughs, we will aim to improve the physical, emotional and mental health of local residents, encourage independence and deliver services that promote the well-being of all members of the community.
+Through partnerships between the Council, the Primary Care Trust, the Strategic Health Authority, statutory and voluntary agencies, community groups and other London boroughs, we will aim to improve the physical, emotional and mental health of local residents, encourage independence and create an environment which promotes the well-being of all members of the community.